alexk111/awesome-bitcoin-payment-processors/README.md

 ⚠ They not only collect data about payments, they have full control over the funds.
 There are many risks associated with custodians, which might end up with lost/locked funds.

-⚠ Most of them have KYC/AML requirements, which poses a serious threat to your and your customers' privacy.
+⚠ Most of them have KYB/KYC/AML requirements, which poses a serious threat to your and your customers' privacy.

+⚠ They have country-based restrictions for merchants and merchants' customers.

 | Processor | Fees | Lightning | Directly to Your Wallet | Conversion to Fiat | Requirements |
 | --------- |:----:|:---------:|:-----------------------:|:------------------:| ------------ |